SModelS/smodels/docs/manual/source/OutputDescription.rst

 .. literalinclude:: /images/gluino_squarks.slha.smodelsslha
    :lines: 10-11

 * followed by the list of experimental results.
-If the model is excluded, all results with :math:`r`-value greater than one are shown.
-If the point is not excluded, only the result with the highest :math:`r`-value is displayed.
+If  **expandedOutput** = True, all results are printed.
+Otherwise, if the model is excluded, all results with :math:`r`-value greater than one are shown and if the point is not excluded, only the result with the highest :math:`r`-value is displayed.
   For each experimental result, the :ref:`Txname <TxName>`, the :math:`r`-value, the :ref:`condition violation <ULconditions>` and the experimental result ID are shown.
   If **computeStatistics** = True, the :math:`\chi^2` and likelihood values